cmhainje/cmhainje.github.io/about.md

 # about

-I am a third-year PhD student in the Center for Cosmology and Particle Physics at NYU.
+I am a fourth-year PhD student in the Center for Cosmology and Particle Physics at NYU.
 I study dynamics, cosmology, and machine learning, with a particular focus on how these can be used as probes for dark matter.
-My primary advisor is [David Hogg](https://cosmo.nyu.edu/hogg/), though I regularly work with several others, including Glennys Farrar (NYU) and Mariangela Lisanti (Princeton).
+My primary advisor is [David W Hogg](https://cosmo.nyu.edu/hogg/), though I regularly work with several others, including Glennys Farrar (NYU) and Mariangela Lisanti (Princeton).
 My research is funded by the National Science Foundation Graduate Research Fellowship.

 I am passionate about uncovering the secrets of our Universe and figuring out the best ways to use computers to help us in this pursuit.
 I believe that the